pulumi/docs/content/docs/guides/self-hosted/api.md

 ## What's In The Container?

 The API service is a Go-based application.
 This is a single binary application that has all of the dependencies it needs in order to run.

+### Server

-This container will serve using port `8080` over HTTP by default or port `8443` over HTTPS when [TLS](#tls-environment-variables) is configured.
+This container runs an HTTP server which provides the APIs needed by the Console and the CLI.
+By default this container will serve using port `8080` over standard HTTP.
+If [TLS](#tls-environment-variables) is configured the server will instead serve over port `8443` using HTTPS.

 ## Primary Environment Variables